Vitmenu/prt-deploy-blue-green/README.md

 Feel free to explore the contents of this repository and follow the provided instructions to gain a better understanding of blue-green deployments.

+### Some other great resources about CI/CD pipeline with GitHub Actions and blue-green deployment

 To know more about blue-green deployment, Check out [Blue/green deployments](https://docs.aws.amazon.com/whitepapers/latest/overview-deployment-options/bluegreen-deployments.html#:~:text=A%20blue%2Fgreen%20deployment%20is,running%20the%20new%20application%20version.)

-Some other great resources about CI/CD pipeline with GitHub Actions

 [About Building CI/CD](https://medium.com/@ugurcanerdogan/full-stack-application-deployment-with-docker-aws-ec2-and-github-actions-c27e81d134b2)